cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 For another example, a protocol may require only a subset of general serialization features &mdash; for instance, fixed-length integer encodings but not indefinite lengths.

 A recommended way to define a special serialization is to describe it as ordinary or deterministic serialization with additional constraints or extensions.
-For example, a protocol might require deterministic streaming of maps and arrays and be defined as follows:
+For example, a protocol requiring deterministic streaming of maps and arrays can be defined as follows:

 >> Deterministic serialization MUST be used, but all maps and arrays MUST be encoded with indefinite lengths, never definite lengths.
 >> Strings are still encoded with definite lengths.